zackn9ne/module1_set1/README.md

  * `npm -v`

 # hw one

-- "create a project" in github featuring a boilerplate `index.html` file and a `readme.md` file
+- "ok create a project" in github featuring a boilerplate `index.html` file and a `readme.md` file
--
+- second thing